codatio/codat-docs/docs/other/developer-resources.md

 ## Build guides

-- **[Loan qualification](https://docs.codat.io/guides/loan-qualification/introduction)** - Experience the end-to-end loan qualification process flow with automatic decision-making supported by Codat's Assess product.
+- **[Loan qualification](/guides/loan-qualification/introduction)** - Experience the end-to-end loan qualification process flow with automatic decision-making supported by Codat's Assess product.
-- **[Bill pay](https://docs.codat.io/guides/bill-pay/introduction)** - Streamline and automate the Accounts Payable (AP) process for your SMB customers
+- **[Bill pay](/guides/bill-pay/introduction)** - Streamline and automate the Accounts Payable (AP) process for your SMB customers
+- **[Invoice finance](/guides/invoice-finance/introduction)** - Go through the invoice financing process flow, from establishing a connection with a borrower's accounting platform to issuing a decision on selected invoices

 ## Demo apps